Uberspace/manual/source/web-tor.rst

 =============

-Content on other domains is currently not accessible as a hidden service, but can of course be accessed normally from inside the tor network.
+Content on other domains is currently not accessible as a hidden service, but can of course be accessed normally from inside the Tor network.
 This is mainly due a difficulty in matching requests: all requests from ``SOMEONE.onastroidst6krpn.onion`` go to ``SOMEONE.uber.space``, which makes for a rather simple and roboust setup.
 While we could implement more